-Total mortality rates were generally higher in ED-2.2 simulations than based on the observed rates at both GYF and TNF (Fig. 11a,b), the model shows little variability in mortality between different census intervals.
-Most of the modeled mortality was due to background mortality, which is a combination of density-independent factors such as aging and treefall mortality, both assumed time-invariant in the model (Moorcroft et al., 2001).
-While the mortality due to environmental constrains (density-dependent) showed interannual variability, its magnitude was small, never exceeding $0.5\%{\rm AGB}~\rm yr^{-1}$ .
-The high mortality rates in the model is mostly attributable to early-successional trees, for which the modeled mortality rates was near $7.5\%{\rm AGB}~\rm yr^{-1}$ , or 5-fold higher than late-successional, whereas observations were typically $3.0\%{\rm AGB}~\rm yr^{-1}$ , or 3 times higher than late-successional.
-Likewise, growth rates were also higher than in observations, particularly at GYF (Fig. 11c), whereas the values were closer to observations for most of the simulated period at TNF (Fig. 11d).
-Growth rates of both sites are significantly different, which could be related to the particularly nutrient-poor soils at GYF (e.g, Baraloto et al., 2005), and that the ED-2.2 does not account for nutrient limitation.
+Total mortality rates were generally higher in ED-2.2 simulations than based on the observed rates at both GYF and TNF (Fig. 13a, b), and the model showed little variability in mortality between different census intervals.
+Most of the modeled mortality was due to background mortality, which is a combination of density-independent factors such as aging and tree-fall mortality, both assumed time-invariant in the model (Moorcroft et al., 2001).
+While the mortality due to environmental constrains (density-dependent) showed interannual variability, its magnitude was small, never exceeding $0.5 \,\%{AGB} \, year^{-1}$ .
+The high mortality rates in the model are mostly attributable to early successional trees, for which the modeled mortality rates was near 7.5 $\%{AGB}$ year-1, or 5-fold higher than late successional, whereas observations were typically $3.0\%{AGB}$ year-1, or 3 times higher than late successional.
+Likewise, growth rates were also higher than in observations, particularly at GYF (Fig. 13c), whereas the values were closer to observations for most of the simulated period at TNF (Fig. 13d).
+Growth rates of both sites are significantly different, which could be related to the particularly nutrientpoor soils at GYF (e.g., Baraloto et al., 2005) and that these ED-2.2 simulations did not account for nutrient limitation.
 Alternatively, higher growth rates may be due to tree allometry and low allocation to living tissues and contributing to high accumulation rates on structural tissues.